sparkfun/SparkFun_RTK_Facet_mosaic/docs/hardware_overview.md

 * Configuring the RTK Facet mosaic, and reprogramming the ESP32
 * Configuring or updating the firmware of the mosaic-X5 *(as needed)*

 There is a USB hub built into the RTK Facet mosaic.
 When you attach the device to your computer it will enumerate as two COM ports.
+In the mosaic-X5 firmware, these are named the _USB1_ and _USB2_ COM ports.

 <figure markdown>
 [![Two COM ports from one USB device](https://cdn.sparkfun.com/assets/learn_tutorials/2/5/8/3/SparkFun_RTK_Facet_L-Band_Ports.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/2/5/8/3/SparkFun_RTK_Facet_L-Band_Ports.jpg)